View Weekly Course Schedule |

 System clock, tickless kernels.

-Power-on boot cycle and OS loading.
+and OS loading.

 Review computer system (continued).

-Pre-install questions to answer, install versus upgrade,
+Pre-install questions to answer, capacity planning, install versus upgrade,

 basic DHCP IP network setup, common